oddbird/susy/docs/source/guides/getting-started.html.md

 ### <a href="#start-responsive" id="start-responsive">Responsive Grids</a>
-Responsive Susy grids allow you to change the number of columns in a layout at different window sizes, using @media-quries with min and max widths.
+Responsive Susy grids allow you to change the number of columns in a layout at different window sizes, using @media-queries with min and max widths.
 This requires one more mixin:

 - Use [at-breakpoint()][at-breakpoint] to set different layouts